Peter Opsvik

 The Cylindra objects can tell a story, they can move you mentally and offer experiences, which may affect your behavior.
 When you go into a room, which is furnished traditionally, you will, most probably, automatically behave more in accordance with customs than if you enter a room furnished with Cylindra objects.
 Your are welcome to explore.

-Interview with designer Peter Opsvik
+Interview with Peter Opsvik - industrial designer and artist

 Why Cylindra Objects?